collinalexbell/work-mode/README.md

 Replace default directories in the config file with directories you want to have images for

-`work-mode on` when you start work
+`./work-mode.js on` when you start work

-`work-mode off` when you are finished
+`./work-mode.js off` when you are finished

 ### Built with